Income Tax (ITR) filing 2026

 Important Deadlines

-For most individual taxpayers in India, the deadline to file the ITR for a financial year is usually July 31st.
+For most individual taxpayers in India, the deadline to Income Tax (ITR) filing for a financial year is usually July 31st.
 Filing after this date may attract a late fee or interest.

 Pro Tip: Always cross-check your AIS (Annual Information Statement) and Form 26AS on the Income Tax portal.
 These documents show all the taxes already linked to your PAN, ensuring your filing is 100% accurate.